seemavora/githubWorkshop/githubWrkshp.md

 STEP 4: After your done exit out of VIM.

 STEP 5: You should enter a history of all the past commit messages.
 (Make sure your commit messages are informational, not like the ones shown in the image!)
-In VIM press 'dd' in order to delete all the past commits and leave it to have one useful commit message, once you are down exit VIM again.
+In VIM press 'dd' in order to delete all the past commits and leave it to have one useful commit message, once you are done exit VIM again.

 ![](/images/bigCommitMessage.png)

 *Sometimes you will be asked to do these steps multiple times, that is normal*

 Step 6: ```git push origin <branch> --force```